tastyworm/jmeter_perfmon_correlator/README.md

 - Poetry (installed using ```pip install poetry```)

 ### Installation ###
-1. From the root folder of this repository and type 'poetry update'
+1. From the root folder of this repository type 'poetry update'

 ### How to start the application ###
 1. Start the application by running ```streamlit run main.py```